 Precepts for Meditators

-The Lord Buddha taught Buddhists and all humans to be concerned of precepts or moral disciplines as precepts are significantly correlated to our own minds and meditation experience.
-Since meditation is ‘mental activity,’ meditators who observe precepts are likely to have better meditation experiences than meditators who do not observe precepts because the precepts observation results in better quality of mind which is a good foundation and preparation for meditation practice.
+The Lord Buddha taught Buddhists and all humans to be concerned of precepts or moral disciplines as precepts are significantly interrelated to ones’ minds and meditation experiences.
+Since meditation practices are ‘mental activities,’ meditators who observe precepts are more likely to have better meditation experiences because the precepts observances secure ones’ fine qualities of minds which are good foundations and preparations for further meditation practice.

-If our minds are wholesome and pure, they will result our thoughts, speeches, and actions to be wholesome, likewise.
-In return, when we have meritorious thoughts, speeches, and actions, we will gain the merit energy which cleanses and purifies our minds causing the minds to be even more wholesome.
-On the contrary, if our minds are unwholesome, and we spoil our own minds by allowing the minds to cause bad thoughts, speeches, and actions further, we will gain the sin energy that contaminates our minds in return.
-The sin energy will worsen the quality of our minds.
-As we accumulate sin energy in our minds from mental, verbal, and physical misdeeds, our minds will be darkened and more likely to bring about more bad thoughts, speeches, and actions.
-These are the correlations between our minds and our mental, verbal, and physical actions which are interrelated.
-We can say that our minds directly affect our thoughts, speeches, and actions to be either wholesome or unwholesome, and our wholesome or unwholesome thoughts, speeches, and actions, will affect our minds to have better or poorer quality in return.
+If our minds are wholesome and pure, they will result our thoughts, speeches, and actions to be wholesome.
+Consequently, when we have wholesome thoughts, speeches, and actions, we will earn the merit energy which cleanses and purifies our minds, causing the minds to be even more wholesome.
+On the contrary, if our minds are unwholesome, and we spoil ourselves by allowing the minds to spring into bad thoughts, speeches, and actions further, we will earn the sin energy that pollutes our minds in return.
+Hence, the sin energy will worsen the qualities of our minds.
+As we have accumulated more sin energy in our minds from mental, verbal, and physical misdeeds, our minds will be darkened and more likely to bring about additional bad thoughts, speeches, and actions.
+These are the correlations between our minds and our thoughts, speeches, and actions.
+We can say that the qualities of our minds directly affect how we think, speak, and act, either in the wholesome or unwholesome way, and our thoughts, speeches, and actions, reversely affect the qualities of our minds with the merit or sin energy we earn.

-Therefore, all humans, especially meditation practitioners, are recommended to observe precepts or moral disciplines which are suitable to their livings such as the 5 precepts for secular daily life or 8 precepts for monastic life, 10 precepts for novice monks, and 227 precepts for fully ordained Buddhist monks.
-As we observe moral precepts, the precepts will secure and control our speeches and actions to be more contented, peaceful, disciplined, and wholesome.
-If we violate the precepts, either mentally, verbally, or physically, the unwholesome or sin energy will occur in our minds in every moment of misdeeds.
-So, now we understand how the precepts can prevent our minds from contamination and secure our minds to be pure and peaceful up to a level.
-In addition, the daily living of those who observe moral precepts will not be troublesome because of karmic consequences from committing misdeeds.
+Therefore, all humans regardless of religions, especially meditation practitioners, are recommended to observe precepts or moral disciplines which are suitable to their lifestyles such as the 5 precepts for secular daily life or 8 precepts for retreated secular life, 10 precepts for novice monks’ monastic life, and 227 precepts for fully ordained Buddhist monks’ monastic life.
+As we observe moral precepts, the precepts will limit our speeches and actions to be more contented, peaceful, disciplined, and wholesome.
+If we violate the precepts either verbally or physically, these will stem from the unwholesome minds, and the unwholesomeness and sin energy will add up.

 The 5 precepts for secular daily living are as follows: